KSLaring/kslaring/local/lightbox/documentation.md

 ## JavaScript
 The source JavaScript file: "local/lightbox/yui/src/lightbox/js/lightbox.js".

-Read the method documentation in the JS file.
+For details please check the method documentation in the JS file.